Elizabeth Scala, MSN/MBA, RN, HNB-BC, RYT here.

 There I was… working along…productively and efficiently, performing expertly in my role.
 A constant doer who was always on-the-go.
 I couldn’t sit still.
 Always moving, getting into something, doing more and more.

 I experienced a life-changing accident which stopped me dead in my tracks.
-(That’s a whole long story itself; if you’re interested, you can find out more in my upcoming book, Recovering from Elbow Surgery.)
+(That’s a whole long story itself; if you’re interested, you can find out more in my book, What Happens after Elbow Surgery.)

 Anyway, what happened after surgery?

 I was prescribed meds that reduced the pain, for about 4-6 hours.
 I attended occupational therapy (OT) three times a week, which helped me get back to basic functional activity.
 I was started on weekly nerve block injections (because of the CRPS diagnosis) to numb my arm so my elbow would move more at OT.
 I began acupuncture, which shifted the energy within my body.

 But what worked best?
 What helped me actually feel close to my old self again?

 Yoga can help reduce pain and increase range of motion.
 Practicing regularly can lift your energy during the day and allow you to sleep better at night.